Apple Watch stuck on verifying or preparing watchOS update? Let’s fix it.

 Once closed, restart your phone and open the Watch app again.
 Try the update one more time.

 Sometimes restarting your devices can do the trick.
-To restart your Apple Watch hold down the side button and slide the power off button.
+To restart your Apple Watch hold down the side button, press the power button, and slide the power off button.

 To restart your iPhone, hold down both the side (power) and volume down buttons until the power off slider appears on the screen.
 Then slide to power off.